MichaeTav/SARS-Notifications/README.md

 If it turns on the button will turn blue and the icon will show a red dot in the corner indicating that it is on.

-NOTES:

-Will only work if the top left of your screen is not covered by another window.
-Not sure why but the sound will only play if the top left is uncovered or has chrome.

-A small popup window will open when a new student joins then close after the sound is played.
-This is due to Manifest V3 not allowing service workers to play audio.

 ## Install

 1. Download zip file and extract.